 You might not think often about how your air conditioner works, but it depends on refrigerant to keep your residence cool.
 This refrigerant is controlled by environmental regulation, since it contains chemicals.

 Subject to when your air conditioner was added to your home, it may need R-22, R-410A or R-32 refrigerant.
 We’ll review the differences and which air conditioner refrigerants are being phased out in Plover, as well as how these phaseouts affect you.

-What’s R-22 and Why Is It Phased Out?
+What’s R-22 and Why Is It Discontinued?

-Freon, which is also referred to as R-22, contains chlorine.
-Scientists consider this chemical to be harmful to the earth’s ozone layer and one that prompts global warming.
-The Environmental Protection Agency, which manages refrigerants in the United States, banned its creation and import in January 2020.
+Freon, which is also known as R-22, has chlorine.
+Scientists consider this chemical to be damaging to the earth’s ozone layer and one that contributes to global warming.
+The Environmental Protection Agency, which governs refrigerants in the United States, banned its creation and import in January 2020.

 What Refrigerant Will Take the Place of R-410A?

 In preparation of the end, some companies have initiated using R-32 in new air conditioners.
 This refrigerant rates low for global warming possibility—about one-third less than R-410A.
 And it also reduces energy use by approximately 10%, according to the Intergovernmental Panel on Climate Change’s Fourth Assessment Report.
 That’s savings that may be passed on to you through your cooling bills.

 Point Heating & Cooling Can Help with All Your Air Conditioning Needs

 In short, the modifications to air conditioner refrigerant probably won’t impact you very much until you require repairs.
 But as we discussed previously, refrigerant repairs can be more expensive due to the restricted levels on hand.

 In addition to that, your air conditioner usually stops working at the worst time, typically on the warmest day when we’re receiving many other calls for AC repair.